omniosorg/omnios-wiki/BSDLoader.md

 Existing OmniOS installations
 -----------------------------

-After a “pkg update” to r151022, the next system boot will still be on GRUB.
+After a `pkg update` to r151022, the next system boot will still be on GRUB.
 This is because [beadm](http://illumos.org/man/1m/beadm) is still the pre-r151022 version.
 After you boot into r151022, the next [beadm](http://illumos.org/man/1m/beadm) operation will install loader